CHAPTER 5

 Every person owning or operating a business licensed for the retail off-sale of packaged alcoholic beverages pursuant to Division 9 (commencing with Section 23000) of the Business and Professions Code shall post and maintain a sign not less than seventeen (17) inches by twenty-two (22) inches in size with lettering not less than one (1) inch in height visible to the patrons of such business, the adjacent parking lot, and to persons on the public sidewalk setting forth the prohibitions contained in Section 45.4.8 of this Article.

-ARTICLE 5 - EXHIBITIONS, CONTESTS, AMUSEMENT AND GAMBLING DEVICES Amended Ord.
-3924
+ARTICLE 5 - EXHIBITIONS, CONTESTS, AMUSEMENT AND GAMBLING DEVICES Revised 12/23

 No person shall promote, advertise, stage, hold, manage, conduct or carry on any bullfight contest or exhibition or any fight game contest or exhibition of similar nature held for amusement or gain.

-The two (2) preceding Sections do not prohibit any act prohibited by Section 597(b) or subsection thereof of the State Penal Code or prohibit any other act prohibited by the laws and the Constitution of the State of California.
+Sections 45.5.010 and 45.5.020 do not permit any act prohibited by Section 597(b) or subsection thereof of the State Penal Code or prohibit any other act prohibited by the laws and the Constitution of the State of California.

 (Added by O-40; Amended by O-44; O-136; O-197; O-350; O-927; O-945; O-1409; O-1547)